Consumer Rights

 Data Protection Rights

-Kuwait does not yet have a comprehensive standalone data protection law, but several laws provide privacy protections:The Constitution (Article 39) guarantees the privacy of communication — intercepti...
+Kuwait does not yet have a standalone data protection law — one of the gaps in its consumer framework — but several laws provide overlapping protections:The Constitution (Article 39) guarantees the pr...

 Financial Consumer Protections (CBK)

-The Central Bank of Kuwait (CBK) regulates financial products and protects banking consumers:Banks must provide clear, written terms for all loans, credit cards, and financial products before you sign...
+The CBK is one of the most proactive banking regulators in the Gulf, with detailed consumer protection rules:Banks must provide clear, written terms for all loans, credit cards, and financial products...